ablanco1950/LaneDetection_Template/README.md

 # LaneDetection_Template
-Lane detection using cv.matchTemplate function
+Lane detection using cv.matchTemplate function, a simpler system than the one usually used to process the image and detect contours.
+Furthermore, it does not require establishing a region of interest.

 Requirements: